techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

 [PlayStation Plus Premium also works on Windows PCs](https://www.makeuseof.com/how-to-access-and-use-ps-now-on-your-pc/) , regardless of whether you have a PlayStation console.
 If you play on both PC and console, you can access your saved data on both thanks to cloud storage.

- You'll need a PSN account and the free PS Plus PC app to get started; you can download this on[Sony's PlayStation Plus PC page](https://www.playstation.com/en-us/support/subscriptions/ps-plus-pc/) .
+ You'll need a PSN account and the free PS Plus PC app to get started; you can download this on [Sony's PlayStation Plus PC page](https://www.playstation.com/en-us/support/subscriptions/ps-plus-pc/) .
 Have a look at the bottom of this page for details on system requirements.
 If you play other games on your PC, you should have no problem meeting these.

- While Sony advises that PC play requires a DualShock 4 controller, people have reported that[other PC-compatible gamepads](https://www.makeuseof.com/best-pc-controllers/) like the Xbox controller will work too.
+ While Sony advises that PC play requires a DualShock 4 controller, people have reported that [other PC-compatible gamepads](https://www.makeuseof.com/best-pc-controllers/) like the Xbox controller will work too.
 However, you won't be able to use DS4-specific functions, such as the touchpad or motion controls.

  Keep in mind that you can't download PS Plus games on your PC.
 PS Plus Premium also does not currently support streaming PS5 titles, though Sony has done beta tests of this function.